Kittitas County EMS Division

 Neither American Safety and Health Institute, Inc. (“ASHI”) nor Kittitas County EMS Division (“KCEMS”) can guarantee the safety of participants, but Training Center’s authorized and affiliated instructors are trained to take reasonable precautions to minimize risks and safeguard participants’ health and safety during training, including:

-Providing each class participant with sanitary personal protective equipment, including, but not limited to, breathing barriers (face shields/masks) and gloves; and
+Providing each class participant with sanitary personal protective equipment, including, but not limited to, breathing barriers (face shields/masks), gloves, and eye protection.

 Providing training manikins to practice skills such as chest compressions, abdominal thrusts, and rescue breathing that are not appropriate for student-on-student practice.